uken/knuckles/README.md

     # Removing backends
     curl localhost:8082/api -d action=del-backend -d application=google -d backend=google.com:80

-Please note that `add-backend` takes an extra parameter `ttl`, which dictates for how long the backend should be considered alive.
+Please note that `add-backend` takes an extra parameter `ttl` which dictates for how long the backend should be kept in the config.
 This allows services to register and send constant keep-alives.

 Sending `ttl=0` disables ttl checking for a specific backend.

+The pseudo-data model is:

+                            / -> Many Hostnames
+            /->  Application
+           /                \ -> Many Backends
+    knuckles
+           \                / -> Many Hostnames
+            \->  Application
+                            \ -> Many Backends

 ## Deployment Considerations